bioinformed/glu-genetics/docs/whatsnew/glu0.rst

 * Preliminary support for reading LINKAGE format genotypes

-* Added a preminary GLU coding style guide to the doc tree
+* Added a preliminary GLU coding style guide to the doc tree

 * Read and write genotriples in prettybase (SeattleSNP) format